 Authors deserve to be treated with respect, regardless of your evaluation of their work.
 Remember, you are representing a particular DIG with your review and ultimately the AOM.
 Please try to be open-minded to different authors using different theoretical frameworks.
 Try to judge manuscripts based on how well they stimulate thinking and discussion.
 Also, keep in mind that many AOM members come from disciplinary backgrounds and research traditions with diverse theoretical and methodological orientations.

 You must submit your review within the timelines provided.
 There is no slack in the program schedule.
 Provide a structured review by separating and numbering comments.
 Also, where appropriate, cite specific page numbers, passages, tables, and figures in your review.
 If you are uncertain about your comments in terms of some aspects of your review, please do your best to determine the accuracy of your position.
 Remember that inaccuracies in your review reflect on the DIG you are reviewing for as well as on AOM.
 Do not provide information in your review that reveals your identity and do not seek to discover the identity of the authors.
 This protects the integrity of the "double-blind" review process.
 A good review is typically 1 single-spaced page in length.

 General Areas to Cover

-Would the proposed session be of interest to a sufficient number of DIG members and other AOM members to warrant space on the program?
+- Would the proposed session be of interest to enough DIG members and other AOM members to warrant space on the program?

-Does the proposal offer sufficient innovation and contribution to warrant program space?
+- Does the proposal offer sufficient innovation and contribution to warrant space on the program?

 Specific Areas to Consider

-The following points are some suggested criteria that might help you structure your evaluations of the submissions sent to you.
+The following points are some suggested criteria that might help you structure your evaluations of the paper submissions you are reviewing.

 - Is there a clear research question, with a solid motivation behind it?